 it’s important for us to keep doing drive-in concerts, which we’re going to test and roll out, which we’re having some success with, fanless concerts which have great broadcasting opportunities, reduced capacity festival concerts, which could be outdoors, could be in a theater, could be in a large stadium floor where there’s enough room to be safe.”

-That first quote is a bit assumptive.
 Yes, I believe that 90% of fans can’t wait to get back to the show.
-But that doesn’t mean that only 10% of those who bought tickets want refunds.
+But does that mean that only 10% of those who bought tickets want refunds?
 Since the outbreak, Live Nation changed its refund policy twice after fan complaints.
 Refunds can be time-consuming and fans may not want to deal with it.
 The 5-10% who got refunds were willing to go through the steps.
 If refunds were as easy as one-click purchases on Amazon, more would be processed.

 Also, “90% of fans can’t wait” doesn’t mean they all “can’t wait” for socially-distant alternatives, or would attend if concerts resumed today.
 That may depend on the genre of music.